 It's quite obvious that the Air Cordless Switch is maneuverable.
 It's light, at just 3.4kg, but most of all the entire centre detaches so it can be used as a handheld.
 The powered brush bar head isn't as maneuverable as some of the competitors.
 We found it to be a little cumbersome and stubborn when trying to navigate around corners, but that is with us being quite picky - the average user of the vacuum probably won't notice.

 Vax have bundled the Switch with a rigid crevice tool but there aren't any other attachments, so although maneuverable the Switch isn't necessarily the best for getting into all spaces.

 We tested the Air Switch cordless vacuum's battery.
 Vax claim 20 minutes battery life and we actually got 21 minutes of continuous usage out of it.
 Interestingly, Vax claims that the battery and motor work together to provide 'fade-free' usage, but in our tests there was a distinct change in power at around the 19 minute mark.

 This ties in well with Vax's 20 minute battery claim though, so we're inclined to agree with Vax.
 The battery can be charged with a stand alone dock and can be totally removed from the device.

 A removable battery like this is actually a desirable component for consumers that often goes unnoticed.
 Because it's totally removable it allows you to easily replace the battery in a couple of years time when the charge doesn't hold for as long.
 You also have the ability to upgrade the battery to a longer-lasting alternative.

 Compare this to the Dyson range, which requires the entire unit to be docked in order to charge because the battery isn't easily removable, and you can hopefully see the benefit.

-The price reflects all of this, of course – coming in at around £80 - but be sure to check the prices link as prices change often.
+The price reflects all of this, of course - coming in at around £80 - but be sure to check the prices link as prices change often.